alvisespano/Polygen/README.md

 # 1.0 Prelude

-Polygen is a program for generating random sentences according to a grammar definition, that is following custom syntactical and lexical rules.
+Polygen is a command line program for generating random sentences according to a grammar definition, that is following custom syntactical and lexical rules.
 It takes a text file as source program defining a grammar by means of BNF-like rules and executes it, eventually showing the result.

 Here a source program is a grammar definition, the execution consists in the exploration of such grammar by selecting a random path and the result is the sentence built on the way.

+![PolyGUIScreenshot][PolyGUI screenshot]

 # 1.1 Package